lars-t-hansen/sint/README.md

 # sint

-Subset R7RS-small Scheme dialect implementation embedded in Go, with many Go facilities
+Extended subset of R7RS-small Scheme, embedded in Go, with many Go facilities

 ## Mottos